Ada-Developers-Academy/ada-build/preparing-for-ada/resumes-and-bios/README.md

 # Bio & Resume

 Another piece of pre-ada work is preparing a short biographical introduction (1-2 paragraphs) and a resume illustrating work and educational experience.
+This information is shared with our company partners for internships.

 ## Bio